spectrum-health-systems/tingen-documentation/Development/xml-documentation.md

 Source code XML documentation should follow these guidelines:

 - An HTML comment at the top of the file indicating the last changed date
-- XML documentation tags should be propery indented
+- XML documentation tags should be properly indented
 - Comments (not including tags) should not exceed 120 characters

 ## Example of source code XML documentation <!-- omit in toc -->